LeifWritesCode/Advent.Ornaments/README.md

 - [ ] Implement existing standard library classses.
 (In progress)
 - [ ] Implement wait support.

-## Disclaimer
+## License and Disclaimer

-Ornaments is written by Leif Walker-Grant.
+The Ornaments SDK is written by, and the copyright © of, Leif Walker-Grant.
 Neither Ornaments nor Leif Walker-Grant are affiliated with the Advent of Code in any way.
+The SDK is made available free-of-charge, as-is and without warranty, under the MIT license.
+For more information, see LICENSE.

+This project is indirectly dependent on SixLabors.ImageSharp, a library which is licensed under Apache 2.0 when disitributed as part of the Ornaments SDK.
+All other usage is covered by the [Six Labors Split License](https://github.com/SixLabors/ImageSharp/blob/master/LICENSE).

 ## Special Mentions